PlumTreeSystems/User/README.md

 Description
 ===========
-This is bundle, that extends the symfony user, without adding too many unnecessary features.
+This is a Symfony bundle, that extends the symfony user, without adding too many unnecessary features.

 Installation
 ============